techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-the-audio-conferencing-settings-for-a-user-in-teams.md

 ---
-title: Manage Audio Conferencing settings for users ms.author: wlibebe
+title:  Manage the Audio Conferencing settings for a user in Microsoft Teams ms.author: wlibebe
 author: wlibebe
 manager: pamgreen